Free Delivery All Over UK*

 FAQs on Oak and White Dining Benches

-What size dining bench do I need for a table?
+What size oak and white dining bench do I need for a table?

 Measure your table length and subtract 20–30cm for overhang on each end.
 A standard 6-seater table (180cm) needs a bench around 140–160cm long.
 Check floor space: benches need 10–15cm clearance from the table edge for comfortable seating.